School closures on the agenda following ASTI vote

 While latest data released by public health authorities indicates that schools are safer than the wider community and are not driving transmission of Covid-19, ASTI members still have concerns.

-There is, of course, little or no chance that these issues will be addressed within 48 hours.
+There is, of course, little or no chance these issues will be fully addressed within 48 hours.

 The fight for equal pay, for example has been taking place for almost a decade and still has not been resolved.